What is it?

 You may be surprised but when you collect your children for their meeting, the night is only half way over for the section leaders.
 There are a myriad of records that need to be kept up to date and it can take a good 3 hours each week.
 As we are all volunteers, this puts an additional burden on us when we still have our day job, families and organising more activities to get on with.

 To make record-keeping easier we have for a number of years been using Online Scout Manager (OSM).
-We are currently trialing MyScout, an add-on system that allows you to sign up and pay for camps and events by direct debit.
-We may, if the trail is successful, extend the system to subscriptions.
-There is a movie at the bottom of the page to show you all the features.
+We are also using MyScout, an add-on system that allows you to sign up and pay for camps and events by direct debit.
+We also use the system to collect monthl ysubscriptions.
+There is a video at the bottom of the page to show you all the features.

 Is Online Scout Manager safe?

 We are content that OSM is as safe as it can be.

 - Access to the personal data on the system is limited to the leaders who use long and complicated passwords.